When My Best Friend Died, I Nearly Lost Myself

 When Christian passed, I went to the darkest place I’ve ever known.
 I felt like a fraud in my career, my relationships with family and friends felt hollow, and dating had become an unending cycle of shallow optimism and deep disappointment.

-I’m deeply thankful for his presence on that car ride because I was a wreck.
-A combination of nerves, anxiety, excitement, fear, and exhilaration.
-More than anything that car trip gave us the opportunity to talk.
+I’m deeply thankful for his presence on that car ride because I was a wreck — a combination of nerves, anxiety, excitement, fear, and exhilaration.
+More than anything, that car trip gave us the opportunity to talk.
 We talked for hours, seven to be precise.
-I realize now that the car ride gave me back some of what I lost when Christian died.
+I realize now that the car ride gave me back some of what I had lost when Christian died.
 It was that feeling of having the kind of connection with another man that implicitly gave permission to speak about anything.
 It meant the world to me.
 It also crystallized in my own mind just how critical this type of connection was, maybe for more people than just myself.

 The weekend retreat was transformative in many ways.
 I was able to go much deeper into what I was experiencing and feeling at that moment in my life and allowed me to fully express years of anger, grief, shame, and a deep sadness that was poisoning me from the inside.
 Needless to say, it got a little messy.
 I cried like I’d never cried in my life, the type of full body crying that feels like your entire being is dry heaving.
 I also realized that I was angry, really angry.
-It was an anger that I’d never been able to express and it manifested in a full throated screaming that left my voice hoarse and me collapsed in exhaustion and sweat on the floor of that cold, poorly insulated barn.
+It was an anger that I’d never been able to express, and it manifested in a full-throated screaming that left my voice hoarse.
+I collapsed in exhaustion and sweat on the floor of that cold, poorly insulated barn.

 But what was truly incredible was that no matter what I expressed or how I expressed it, the feelings were always met with respect, kindness, love, and the honor of all the men present.
 More importantly, the second night was the first time I had slept through the night in more than eight months and did so without waking up right into a panic attack.
 I was able to lie in bed and be at peace.
 It was a feeling I wasn’t used to, but it was certainly welcome.